DUST CHILD

 "I truly cannot wait for the rest of the world to celebrate this book."—Chanel MillerNew York Times bestselling author of Know My Name

-"As an adopted Amerasian orphan from the Vietnam War growing up in America, I became cognizant of all the negative connotations attached to my Amerasian heritage, hence spent many years of my life denying my roots.
-I concealed my ethnicity and identity as a bụi đời, a "dust child".
-As I began to read Nguyễn Phan Quế Mai's novel, I felt something I had never experienced while reading a book: a profound connection with the characters in this novel as they relate to the experiences of my own birth parents, whom I thought were dead and whom I found when I was 47 years old.
+"As an adopted Amerasian orphan from the Vietnam War growing up in America, when I began to read Nguyễn Phan Quế Mai's novel, I felt something I had never experienced while reading a book: a profound connection with the characters...
 Some hidden details of my life miraculously mirror what happens in this book.
 Dust Child is more than a book to me, it is much-needed reconciliation and healing." -Trần Văn Kirk (Kellerhals), director of Intersections, winner of Best Inspiration Film at the 2022 Cannes World Film Festival

 "A heartbreaking, beautifully told, utterly unique story of love, loss, and longing that speaks to the very heart of the human experience."—Kristin Harmel, New York Times bestselling author of The Forest of Vanishing Stars